TylerBerzzz/Wheezer/README.md

 SEEEDStudio: https://www.seeedstudio.com/fusion_pcb.html

 # Data Comparison
 In order to see how accurate #TheWheezer was, we needed to compare it to a medical grade instrument.
-Since Tyler is an asthmatic, it was very easy to get the spirometry data.
+Since Tyler has asthma, it was very easy to get the spirometry data.

 ## Data gathered at the doctors office:
 ![GitHub Logo](https://github.com/TylerBerzzz/Wheezer/blob/master/Device%20Images/Doctors_Data.jpg?raw=true)